turbot/pipes-docs/docs/using/steampipe/snapshots.md

 ![](/images/docs/pipes/steampipe/steampipe_snapshot_schedule_detail.png)
 ...

-From this page, you can edit the schedule **Title**, **Frequency** and **Notifications**, as well as the **Title**, **Tags**, and **Visibility** for the snapshots that it will generate.
+From this page, you can edit the schedule **Title**, **Frequency**, and **Notifications**, as well as the **Title**, **Tags**, and **Visibility** for the snapshots that it will generate.
 Click the pencil icon next to the relevant field to edit it.

 The status of the last run appears at the top of the page, but you can link to the previous executions as well by clicking **All Runs**.
-This will take you to the **Activity** page, filtered to show only the process related to this query snapshot schedule.
+This will take you to the **Activity** page, which is filtered to show only the process related to this query snapshot schedule.

 If you want to delete the schedule, click **Delete Delete Scheduled Query**.
-You will be prompted to confirm deletion.  alternatively, can delete the schedule from the list on the **Scheduled** sub-tab by clicking the trashcan icon for the schedule you wish to delete.
+You will be prompted to confirm deletion.
+Alternatively, can delete the schedule from the list on the **Scheduled** sub-tab by clicking the trashcan icon for the schedule you wish to delete.